 What are your objectives for the rest of the year?

-To participate and work towards the implementation of an E commerce platform.
-Such a platform will give customers easier access to information and ordering.
+To participate and work towards the implementation of an E-commerce platform.
+Such a platform will give customers more accessible access to information and ordering.

 Loves/Interests: Live music, holidays in the sun, walking in the Dales, reading a great book.

-Hate/Dislikes: Bad manners, bigotry and baked beans, and mushy peas.
+Hate/Dislikes: Bad manners, bigotry, baked beans, and mushy peas.
 Yuk!